2022/23 | Conestoga College

 - Students in good academic standing who have withdrawn from the Conestoga College PCP program due to illness or personal circumstances with prior approval from the Program Coordinator and/or Program Chair.

-- Students who have one discontinuance as a result of course failure(s) and whose academic status/performance and extra-curricular preparation suggests that they will be successful in the program if readmitted.
+- Students who have one discontinuance as a result of course failure(s) and whose academic status/performance and extra-curricular preparation suggest that they will be successful in the program if readmitted.